sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 # Still waiting on root device

 * Gernally seen as a USB error, couple ways to fix:
-* if you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use we recommend making a USBMap.
+   * if you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use we recommend making a [USBmap](https://github.com/InsanelyHack/USBMap).
+CorpNewt also has a guide for this: [USBmap Guide](https://usb-map.gitbook.io/project/)
    * Other issue can be that certain firmwares won't pass USB ownership to macOS, to fix this we can enable `ReleaseUsbOwnership`.
 Clover equivalent is `FixOwnership`

 # iMessage and Siri Broken